Emergent invariance and scaling properties in the collective return dynamics of a stock market: Generative Models

-In Fig.~\ref{main_numerical_result_cij_original_factor_model_001_001}, we plot the histogram $p_\tau (\cdot)$ in Eq.~\eqref{main_def_p_tau_c_001_001} of the multi-factor model and scaled histogram $\tilde{p}_\tau (\cdot)$ in Eq.~\eqref{main_def_scaled_distribution_cij_001_001} (see SM Section S-II for histograms generated using an exhaustive set of combinations of $\tilde{\eta}$ and $\mu_{\gamma}$).
+In Fig.~\ref{main_numerical_result_cij_original_factor_model_001_001}, we plot the PDF $p_\tau (\cdot)$ in Eq.~\eqref{main_def_p_tau_c_001_001} of the multi-factor model and standardized PDF $\tilde{p}_\tau (\cdot)$ in Eq.~\eqref{main_def_scaled_distribution_cij_001_001}.
 The following dynamics are observed: (a) For small $\tilde{\eta}$ -- may correspond to large $\tau$ -- two peaks originate from two sector modes and one peak originates from the market mode; (b) for moderate $\tilde{\eta}$, the market mode dissipates and the two sector modes dominate the distribution; and (c) for large $\tilde{\eta}$, the return correlation distribution becomes random due to large perturbations.
-The multi-factor model explicitly uses sector affiliation as a parameter resulting in multi-modal correlation distributions - a property not consistent with the empirical evidence.
-Additionally, this multi-modal structure of $\tilde{p}_{\tau}(\cdot)$ implies $b(\tau)$ does not scale with $\tau$.
+The multi-factor model explicitly uses sector affiliation as a parameter resulting in multi-modal correlation distributions.
+This multi-modal structure of $\tilde{p}_{\tau}(\cdot)$ results in the precision of return correlations $b(\tau)$ not scaling with $\tau$.